 Home

-Amy Alexander is a professor and hackernaut who has been making computationally-based art projects since the 1990s.
+Amy Alexander is a professor, researcher and hackernaut who has been making computationally-based art since the 1990s and writing about the role of algorithms in culture since the early 2000s.
 Amy is a Professor of Computing in the Arts in the Visual Arts Department at UC San Diego.
-She is an algorithmic filmmaker and performer who has focused throughout her career on the fuzzy borders between media and the world.
+With a background in film and additional background in music, programming, and IT, she has focused throughout her career on the fuzzy borders between media and the world.

-Using computer vision and machine learning-based methods of curation and production, What the Robot Saw, is a perpetual live stream that depicts the cinematic fantasy of the surveillant AI robots who “see” the social media content few humans get to experience.
+Using computer vision and machine learning-based methods of curation and production, What the Robot Saw, is a perpetual livestream that uses computer vision and machine learning-based curation to depict the imagined cinematic gaze of AI social media surveillance.

-Deep Hysteria is a still image “AI” series developed using generative deep learning and commercial emotion detection algorithms.
-Deep Hysteria repurposes algorithmic bias in the service of shedding light on human gender bias.
+Deep Hysteria is a still image “AI” series developed using generative deep learning and commercial emotion detection algorithms, which repurposes algorithmic bias to shed light on human gender bias.

 Side by side deep-learning-generated images of male and female versions of a young adult.
 Male caption: Calm-Looking Male, 20–28.
 Female caption: Confused-Looking Female, 23–31.